Ashutosh-1905/Zippy-Ride/backend/Readme.md

 ---

-## JWT Token Generation and Usage
+## JWT Token Generation and DRY Improvements

 ### What is Happening?

-- **`src/utils/generateToken.js`**
-  This file exports a function that creates a JWT token using the user's MongoDB `_id` as payload.
-  It uses the secret from your config and sets the token to expire in 1 hour.
+- **Centralized JWT Token Creation:**
+  A utility function `generateToken` was created in `src/utils/generateToken.js` to handle JWT token generation.
+This function takes a user’s MongoDB `_id` and signs it with the secret from your config, setting an expiry of 1 hour.

   ```js
   import jwt from "jsonwebtoken";